Why is My Dog Becoming Aggressive?

 As a dog owner, you need to establish your rank as a leader.
 You can learn to do it in the same way McCarthy does by replicating wolves’ behavior in the wild, and this can even apply to dinnertime.
 Wolves usually run before eating, so exercise your dog before feeding.
 Feed multiple dogs according to their pack status because, after a wolf pack has hunted, the alpha wolf eats first and then decides which dog gets to eat and which has to wait.
 To do this with her own, McCarthy first dishes out her dogs’ meals.
 She then gets on the floor and growls at them to back off until she instructs them to have the food.
 When she walks away, they’re allowed to eat.

 Be Alpha and Don’t Baby

 Being alpha is all about attitude.
 If you give mixed messages that you are the alpha in one context but not in others, your dog may show signs of dominance, anxiety, fear, or aggression.
-McCarthy says to present yourself as confident but kind, fair but tough, loving but firm.
+McCarthy says to present yourself as confident but kind, fair but tough, loving, but firm.
 Prove your leadership to earn respect.
-A true alpha never gets into a fight because the leader of the pack wouldn’t need to do this.
+A true alpha never gets into a fight because the pack leader wouldn’t need to do this.
 Your dog sees your confidence and leadership as safety and security.
 If you assert your leadership through body language, attitude, and, yes, a little growling, your dog will understand.